ucsc-ospo/ucsc-ospo.github.io/content/event/20240523/index.md

   postcode: ''
   country: ''

-summary: 'Come to hear about  ... and talk about ... the amazing open source activities happening on campus.'
+summary: 'Come to hear about  ... and talk about ... the amazing Open Source activities happening on campus.'
 abstract: ''

 # Talk start and end times.